ncagle/DNS-over-HTTPS/curl-meeting-2016.md

  - libcurl internals, learn about the inside to increase your ability to debug and work on fixing libcurl
  - new protocols and upcoming technologies that people plan to implement support for in libcurl
- - discussion on current libcurl and we're going next: governance, core team, getting more devs, how to run the project and how to get more people to fix more bugs =)
+ - discussion on current libcurl and we're going next: governance, core team, getting more devs, how to run the project
+ - how to get more people involved in the project
  - what's coming beyond HTTP/2
  - will there ever be a libcurl v8 and what should it look like? (brain storm!)
+ - curl quiz!

 ## How do I sign up?